Hlanden/BlackboardPdfMerger/README.md

 A simple program to take all PDFs from one Blackboard link and merge them to one big PDF.
 The program is in early development, and has been made in a "hurry" - Errors can occur...

 # How to use
+- Clone the project
+- Run "pip install -r requirements.txt" in the terminal opened in the cloned folder
 - Download Firefox and log into Blackboard
 - Run the GUI-application with "python GUI/App.py"
 - Follow the instructions